 The MCAT has a number of sections, and again, biochemistry clearly ranks high amongst them.
 But take note of how much psychology and critical thinking factor into the MCAT as well.
 Furthermore, biological science majors don’t seem to have an advantage when it comes to MCAT scores or GPA, so branching out in regards to your major may not make much of a difference in test results or admittance to medical school.

 In the end, what matters the most is that you pursue your interests, do well in school, and look ahead to what you’ll need to get into medical school.
 Anything beyond that is largely semantics.
 If you do these things, you’ll be a better person for it, and may find your calling much more easily than if you had follow any prescribed path.
+You may even discover your passion within medicine outside the classroom!
 No two people are the same, including doctors, and the better you understand that now, the better off you’ll be in the professional world.